 This happens to be my specialty and I got particularly good at it in nursing school.
 I had many cases in nursing school where nobody wanted to take nursing students for the day.
 So I began preparing homemade treats and bringing them for the nurses.
 They appreciated this more than I can convey.
 In no time, I was paired with a nurse for all my shifts…and also all my classmates!

-Another more harsh example is when I left work one shift, I received a phone call about something I forgot to do.
-It was a mixture of forgetfulness and a lack of education on my end.
-It was an honest mistake and caused no harm to the patient or their treatment whatsoever.
-However, it was treated as though it was a very big deal.
-I was called and disciplined on the phone after a thirteen hour shift.
-Trust me, I had little to no patience left at this point but I took a deep breath and was very sincere and apologetic: “I can see how frustrating this must have been for you.
+Another example is when I left work one shift, I received a not so pleasant phone call about something I forgot to do.
+I took a deep breath and was very sincere and apologetic: “I can see how frustrating this must have been for you.
 I am so sorry.
 I was unaware of the importance of this paper.
 I will work harder next time to meet the standards of practice.”
 The use of “I” statements in times like this is imperative.
 Keep the attention on how you will change.
 Sometimes being the bigger and sweeter person can help mellow out a situation and in turn, make the nurse bully appreciate you more as a colleague.

 This is where I have failed.
-I unfortunately vented to my fellow new grad nurses about the incident and immediately developed a pit in my stomach.
+I unfortunately vented to my fellow new grad nurses about the incident during our debriefings.
+I immediately developed a pit in my stomach.
 I felt worse speaking about it than not speaking about it.
 I felt as though I had stooped to the bully’s level.
 If I felt the need to talk about it, I should speak to someone outside of the workplace.
 And if it is necessary, escalate the incident to the charge nurse.

 COMMUNICATE WITH YOUR SUPERIORS